Door Frame Replacement Cost

 Typically, painting an exterior door without additional work can cost around £150.
 However, painting an exterior door with glass panels that require knotting and sanding can cost £250 per door.

-Depending on the type of door, size, number of coats required, and material, an exterior door paint job can take anything between 2 - 4 hours.
+Depending on the type of door, size, number of coats required, and material, an exterior door paint job can take anywhere between 2 to 4 hours.
 In addition, you might be looking to replace the previous paint job, necessitating sanding.

 If you want a low-cost option, you can do it yourself.
 However, if you want the job done correctly, it's always in your long-term interest to find a qualified painter and decorator.

-The cost of having a contractor paint your skirting boards is affected by several factors, the most important of which is labour.
+The price you'll pay for having your skirting boards painted is affected by several factors, the most important of which is labour.
 Painting is a labour-intensive job, which means that while the materials are relatively inexpensive, the job still requires a significant amount of time, care, and attention.

 When choosing your new door, several factors can influence the price.
 You should think about the following: